Introduction

 (female connector, shielded female connector, terminal rings, butt end connectors, quick splice)

-Above is some various wire connectors.
+Above are some various wire connectors.
 Note that the female connector is available with a plastic shield over it.
-The butt connector on the far right has a heat-shrink on it to weather-proof it.
-Also note that the connectors are different colors.
-The red is for 22-18 gauge wires, the blue for 16-14 gauge wires, and the yellow for 12-10 gauge wires.
+The butt connector on the far right has a heat shrink covering on it to weatherproof it.
+Also note that the connectors are different colors:

 You’ll need a bunch of female connectors to attach wires to the switch and make a fuse holder if needed.
 You can see more about making a fuse holder below.
 You can use the butt end connectors to attach your wires to the wires on your lights.
 Some lights come with a male connector on the power wire.
 In that case, you can use a female connector on your wire to attach it.

 You’ll need a wire crimper to do any wiring.
 You can get them from an automotive parts store, or hardware store fairly cheap.
-Note how the crimper at the end is color coded to match the wire connectors you’ll be using.
-The crimpers will also have a wire stripping tool to make stripping the insulating off of wires much easier.
+Note how the different crimper positions are color coded to match the wire connectors you’ll be using.
+The crimpers will also have a wire stripping tool to make stripping the insulation off the wires much easier.

 The truck in the photo above is my 1996 Ford Ranger (TRS-2).
 It features four 100-watt off-road lights on a cage behind the cab, and two 100-watt off-road lights on the front bumper.
 In addition, I’ve added a dual battery solenoid and batteries in the bed, and a CB radio in the cab.